ackintosh/snidel/README.md

 ## Docker

-We suggest you give it a try with Docker as Snidel requires some php extensions.
+We suggest you give it a try with Docker as Snidel requires some php extensions shown in [Requirements](#requirements).

 ### Run unit tests in docker container